 - 12Chen, Alyce A., et al. “Genetic variation in the vitamin C transporter, SLC23A2, modifies the risk of HPV16-associated head and neck cancer.”
 Carcinogenesis 30.6 (2009): 977-981.
 Source

 Green tea has long been known as a powerful anti-viral and anti-infective plant that stimulates the immune system13.
 Green tea is often used topically for genital warts, and can be used topically in treatments of cervical dysplasia.
-Orally, green tea intake has been associated with decreased risk of cancer through its powerful antioxidant effects.
+Orally, green tea intake has been associated with a decreased risk of cancer through its powerful antioxidant effects.

 Has been shown through clinical studies to inhibit cancer cell growth and support the immune system through its powerful antioxidant capabilities.14 Foods high in Vitamin E include: cooked spinach, almonds, roasted sunflower seeds, avocados and fish.

-An essential trace mineral, individuals with cervical dysplasia have been reported to have low levels of selenium.15 In recent animal studies, selenium has also been shown to increase cell death in HPV infected cells.16 Selenium is a difficult nutrient to provide the body with as many of our soils are depleted of this essential mineral.
+An essential trace mineral; individuals with cervical dysplasia have been reported to have low levels of selenium.15 In recent animal studies, selenium has also been shown to increase cell death in HPV infected cells.16 Selenium is a difficult nutrient to provide the body with, as many of our soils are depleted of this essential mineral.
 Foods that are generally higher in selenium include: brazil nuts, oysters, tuna and sunflower seeds.

 - Calculation: 60mcg*2 = 120 mcg, 50mcg per brazil nut Source